beheerderdag/experiment/DMP_Feature_Tool_Matrix.md

 * Well defined transition between data storage locations and data application environments such as compute environments
 * Well defined transition between active data and archived or published data

-Software/tools that we are currently evaluating/researching.
-We do not have first hand experience with all of these so the notes here are limited.

-We also identified the following aspects for evaluation and implementation as each solution sometime focuses on specific problems.
+Our goal is to think about both general and specific use cases and then try to highligh the components and strengths of each tool.
+Each use case and research data management need are unique and requires various customizations.
+Thus we also identified the following aspects for evaluation and implementation as each solution sometime focuses on specific problems.
 So a comprehensive data management platform will include a variety of solutions and customizations.

 * Managing databases, disparate data sets and storage resources
 * Metadata management